bloom-solutions/learn/_tutorials/securing-your-bitcoin/cold-storage.md

 </figure>

 When you want to send out Bitcoin, however, you don't bring the computer online.
+If you do, that'll make it a **hot wallet** -- this means the keys have been on a computer that is online.

 ## How do you send Bitcoin?